 Many beginning poets think that there is only one way to rhyme, the "true rhyme" we find in song lyrics, limericks, and nursery rhymes.
 However, there are many more subtle ways to use rhyme to add musicality and fluidity to your poems.
 Here are a few of the most common rhyming patterns you may find in poems:

-True Rhyme - identical sound patterns (i.e. cloud/loud, tree/free)
+True Rhyme - identical sound patterns (i.e. cloud/loud, tree/free)There are other sound patterns that can also be used to produce rhymes:

 False Rhyme - identical consonant sounds (i.e. insist, grace, blessed)